 1 lemon zest (opt)

 Preheat the oven to 180 degrees C. Cut four 25 cm squares of baking paper and 4 foils.
 Place both baking paper and foil each on 2 baking trays.

 Place kale leaves and carrots in microwave safe bowl with enough water to par boiled them about 12 minutes or until kale soften a bit.
 Drained and set aside.

-Place the fillets on a plate, season with salt and pepper both sides for each fillets.
+Place the fillets on a plate, season with salt and pepper both sides for each fillet.
 Then grate some zest on each of them.
 Set aside in fridge.
 Put oil, butter, 4 Tbs tarragon, mustard and mix.
 Then add cheese into the butter sauce; microwave till cheese and butter melted.
 Set aside.

 Now divide kale among the paper on the trays.
 Top each fillet, with layer of kale and carrots.
-Then followed by tomatoes and 1 Tbs of tarragon and 1 Tsp garlic on each fillets.
+Then followed by tomatoes and 1 Tbs of tarragon and 1 Tsp garlic on each fillet.
 Drizzle with the melted butter and cheese sauce.
 Season with salt and pepper.
 Fold up the sides to enclose the filling with the sauce.

 Bake for 30 – 35 minutes or until the fillet is just cooked through.
 Leave in oven for about 5 minutes and open the parcel a bit with oven off and door close.
 Remove the parcels and plate the fillet on each plate and serve with sweet white wine of Moscato and garlic bread on the side.

 Note: Oven may vary in temperature; you might need less time or more.
 Also depending on type of fish you choose.
-Many chef use salmon, sole, halibut, cod, or whole fish.
+Many chefs use salmon, sole, halibut, cod, or whole fish.
 It also dependent on the thickness and other ingredients inside too.